paulchworks/genai-ea-workbench/README.md

 - **Docker**: Required for containerization
   - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your OS
+  - Verify the installation by running `docker run hello-world`

 - **AWS CLI**: Install and configure with your credentials:
   ```bash